-We emphasize three key differences between the $K$-armed bandit with the offline data and the \texttt{OPOD} problem considered in this paper.
-First, in the $K$-armed bandit, the phase transition of the optimal regret only occurs when the amount of offline data for each arm exceeds the threshold $\Theta(\frac{\log T}{\Delta^2})$; in other words, the offline data need to be {\textit{balanced}} among different arms.
-By contrast, in the \texttt{OPOD} problem, even when there is only one historical price, i.e., $\sigma=0$, the optimal regret drops from $\widetilde \Theta(\sqrt T)$ to $\Theta(\frac{\log T}{\delta^2})$ as the amount of offline data $n$ increases.
-The reason is that in $K$-armed bandit, different arms are independent, and the knowledge about the mean reward of one arm does not help to understand that of another.
-However, in dynamic pricing, the demand observations under different prices are connected with each other by the parametric assumption of the linear demand function.
-Second, in the $K$-armed bandit, the optimal regret only exhibits two phases.
+There are three key differences between the $K$-armed bandit with offline data and the \texttt{OPOD} problem considered in this paper.
+First, in the $K$-armed bandit, the phase transition of the optimal regret only occur when the amount of offline data for \textit{each} arm exceeds the threshold $\Theta(\frac{\log T}{\Delta^2})$; in other words, the offline data need to be {\textit{balanced}} among different arms.
+By contrast, in the \texttt{OPOD} problem, even when there is only one historical price, i.e., $\sigma=0$, the optimal regret rate can drop from $\widetilde \Theta(\sqrt T)$ to $\widetilde{\Theta}(\frac{\log T}{\delta^2})$ as the amount of offline data $n$ increases.
+The reason is that in $K$-armed bandit, different arms are independent, and the knowledge about the reward of one arm does not help to understand that of another.
+However, in dynamic pricing, the demands under different prices are connected with each other by the parametric assumption of the linear demand function.
+Therefore, knowing even one point at the demand curve can lead to a significant decrease in the optimal regret rate (see our Corollary~\ref{coro-opt regret-single} when $n =\infty$, or the incumbent price setting in \citealt{KeskinZeevi2014}).
+Second, in the $K$-armed bandit, the optimal regret rate only shows two phases.
 In the first phase when the amount of the offline data is small, i.e., $\min\{H_i: i \in [K]\}=O(\frac{\log T}{\Delta^2})$, the optimal regret is always $\Theta(\frac{\log T}{\Delta})$ and the offline data do not help to reduce the optimal regret.
 In the second phase when the amount of the offline data is large, i.e., $\min\{H_i: i \in [K]\}=\Omega(\frac{\log T}{\Delta^2})$, the optimal regret becomes a constant.
 In the \texttt{OPOD} problem, however, the optimal regret gradually changes as the size of the offline data increases, experiencing different phase transitions depending on the magnitude of $\sigma$ and $\delta$.
-Third, under the so-called ``well-separated'' condition in bandits, where the sub-optimality gap $\Delta$ is a constant independent of $T$, the $K$-armed bandit exhibits \textit{weak} phase transition in the sense that the drop of the optimal regret is within $\log T$.
-By comparison, under our well-separated condition , i.e., $\delta$ is a constant independent of $T$, the \texttt{OPOD} problem shows \textit{strong} phase transition in the sense that the drop of the optimal regret is measured in $T^{\kappa}$ for some $\kappa >0$, which is much more significant even if we ignore the logarithmic factor.
+Third, under the so-called ``well-separated'' condition in bandits, where the sub-optimality gap $\Delta$ is a constant independent of $T$, the $K$-armed bandit exhibits \textit{weak} phase transition in the sense that the drop of the optimal regret rate is within $\log T$.
+By comparison, under our well-separated condition , i.e., $\delta$ is a constant independent of $T$, the \texttt{OPOD} problem shows \textit{strong} phase transitions in the sense that the drops of the optimal regret rate in multiple phases are measured in $T^{\kappa}$ for some $\kappa >0$, which are much more significant even if we ignore the logarithmic factor.